 Dame Sara Thornton, Independent Anti-Slavery Commissioner, said:

-“The Modern Slavery Act (2015) sets out my role to encourage good practice across the UK and my strategic plan set out how I planned to do that.
-This report is structured around the four priorities in the strategic plan and details my activities over eleven months from my appointment in May 2019.
+“The Modern Slavery Act (2015) sets out my role to encourage good practice across the UK and my strategic plan outlined how I intended to achieve that.
+This report is structured around the four priorities in the strategic plan and details my activities since the release of the previous Annual Report in September 2020.

 Notes to editors